reselbob/k8sdemos/service-mesh/readme.md

 This exercise assumes that you have a publicly accessible Kubernetes Cluster up and running and that [Istio](https://istio.io/docs/concepts/what-is-istio/) running is the cluster.

-**Steo 1:** Make Isito restrict all outbuond traffic, except for URLS and port explicitily declaried
+**Steo 1:** Make Isito restrict all outbuond traffic, except for URLs and ports explicitily declaried

 `kubectl get configmap istio -n istio-system -o yaml | sed 's/mode: ALLOW_ANY/mode: REGISTRY_ONLY/g' | kubectl replace -n istio-system -f -`